∞ Introduction ∞

 Cultural life divides itself up into narrower and narrower niches.
 Think of any area of life and compare it to history vis-à-vis specialization and sub-specialization.
 Advancing technology plays a big part in this, but so too does the bureaucratic infrastructure necessary to support an advancing civilization.

-Dividing culture into niches is disconnecting overall, yet for the ‘specialist’ in a niche, it does provide a sense of meaningful connection and life purpose.
+Dividing culture into niches is disconnecting, yet for the niche’s specialists, aspirants, and even fans, it does provide a sense of meaningful connection and life purpose.
 Overall, however, it works against the deep sense of social unity that our hunter-gatherer ancestors enjoyed.

-(4) The hierarchical drive is pervasive, often in subtle and insidious ways that skirt the awareness of those influenced.
+(4) Our innate social instincts also express themselves much more intensely due to the social divide that civilization’s hierarchical structure produces.
+This effect is strikingly obvious when this rift pushes human behavior to extreme, albeit rare, outliers of kindness like Mister Rogers, Mother Teresa and Mahatma Gandhi, or of cruelty like serial killer H.H.
+Holmes, Khmer Rogue’s Pol Pot and Adolf Hitler.
+On the other hand, this effect is ubiquitous in subtle and insidious ways that often skirt our awareness.
 Fire up your ‘symptoms point of view’ and inspect aspects of society that concern you.
-Ask, “What role does this play in social hierarchy?” or, “How does this serve ‘hunt and gather’ instincts?”
+Ask, “What role does this play in social hierarchy?”
 The connection will nearly always be there; you must just dig for it.

-(10) Judgments concerning what we ourselves or other people should or should not do are symptoms of our own failure to “pay the price honestly and fully”.
-As a social species, we project via mirror neurons whatever is important to us onto others — and vice versa.
+(9) Judgments concerning what we or other people should or should not do are symptoms of our own failure to “pay the price honestly and fully”.
+As a social species, we project, via mirror neurons, whatever is important to us onto others — and vice versa.
 This occurs in proportion to our own perceived failure to measure up, so to speak.
 (Correlations hint at what drives all this, i.e., fear ≈ failure ≈ loss ≈ death vs. need ≈ success ≈ gain ≈ life.)